matuteiglesias/journal/content/Business/2025-05-20_Implemented_RAGFlow_trial_paywall_and_tenant_model.md

 - Summarized insights and recommendations for improving RAG architecture, identifying redundancies and functionality enhancements.
 - Outlined strategic refinements for database and service architecture, focusing on user access, billing, and monetization.
 - Synthesized insights on system runtime, file handling, and user management, detailing tenant-user linkage and quota enforcement.
-- Developed strategic insights for enhancing the UserTenant model and implementing a paywall strategy, focusing on trial logic, Stripe integration, and monetization.
+- Developed strategic insights for enhancing the UserTenant model and implementing a paywall [[strategy]], focusing on trial logic, Stripe [[integration]], and monetization.
 - Created an implementation plan for a trial paywall wrapper on RAGFlow, detailing team roles, task breakdowns, and necessary code snippets.

 **Achievements**: